 In the diagram below, the red vectors show the tensions acting on the “floating” object while the green vector shows the weight of the object.

-The main force that makes this possible is the upward tension exerted by the string from which the lowest point of the object is suspended.
+The main force that makes this possible is the upward tension (shown below) exerted by the string from which the lowest point of the object is suspended.
 The other tensions are downward and serve to balance the moment created by the weight of the object.
 The centre of gravity of the “floating” structure lies just in front of the supporting string.
 The two smaller downward vectors at the back due to the strings balance the moment due to the weight, and give the structure stability sideways.

 This is a fun demonstration to teach the principle of moments, and concepts of equilibrium.